 I am delighted to welcome you to King Edward VI School.
-Having joined the school in April, I have been overwhelmed by the kindness, sense of collaboration and genuine warmth and enthusiasm of all who work and study here.
 Whatever your reason for visiting our website, I hope you get a sense of what it is that makes us so special, and that you are inspired to visit us to experience our work in person.

 Our school was founded in 1550.
 Known from this time as the schola Buriensis (school of Bury), we are now home to some 1600 students aged between 11 and 18.